-It is a contradiction of whatever religion we may follow to do violence in the name of being the only possessors of the true way to worship God.
+Yesterday, January 16, was National Freedom of Religion Day.
+It is a contradiction of whatever religion we may follow to speak or act violently in the name of being the only possessors of the true way to worship God.
 Yet, if we reflect on human history, how much hatred, prejudice and war do we see in the name of the God of love and peace whom every religion seeks?
 We distort the message of our religions and forget that religion is not God but a way to worship God.
 We often despise one another and condemn one another in the name of the God who is merciful and loving.
-Sadly it is happening right now in our country where we profess to support freedom of religion.
+Sadly, it is happening right now.

 Help us, O God, to live in humility compassion, and truth.

-Meditate on the words: ”Love one another as I have loved you” and “ The one who says he loves God and hates his neighbor is a liar.”
-Take the time to read some of the sacred writings of a religion you may not understand.
+As a Christian, I will meditate on the words: ”Love one another as I have loved you” and “ The one who says he loves God and hates his neighbor is a liar.”
+I will take the time to read some of the sacred writings of a religion I may not understand.

 God is spirit, and God’s worshippers must worship in spirit and in truth.

 The Jewish leaders insisted, “We have a law, and according to that law he must die, because he claimed to be the Son of God.”

 Watch out for false prophets.
 They come to you in sheep’s clothing, but inwardly they are ferocious wolves.